davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Planning holidays
-- Looking for a new car after my ancient Micra finally gave up the ghost.
+- Got a car!
+Phew
 - Reviving the garden after neglect over the winter.
 Laying down mulch, planting herbs and sowing peas and beetroot.

 ## Working on

 - Photo a day to get me back into photography.
 - Planning Dungeons and Dragons campaign.
+- Fixing my notes, refracting and clarifying.
 - Project Dust.
 Done a full rebuild after Libre Office chewed up my last draft.
 End is in sight now.

 ## Reading

 Here's everything I've read this year- [[Books-Read-2024]]